Wai30Yan/personal-blog/content/blogs/go-struct-json-tmpl/index.md

 }
 ```

+To get the json data, we declare a `Joke` variable.
+Then, create a NewDecoder object using `response.Body`.
+The NewDecoder object has a `Decode()` function that takes address to the `Joke` variable to compare JSON keys and extract values.

+The output is a Go struct with curly brackets.
+It does not show JSON field name.
+We'll use template packages later to format the output.

 ### Calling the `getJokes()` in main()
 To fetch 10 jokes, let's call the function in a forLoop.
 And append each joke into jokes slice.